thoughtspot/thoughtspot.github.io/_admin/loading/load-with-script.md

 ---
 title: [Use a script to load data]
-tags:
 keywords: "tsload,csv,script,load"
 last_updated: tbd
 summary: "Learn how to load one or files in bulk with a script."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 If you need to load data from multiple CSV files, create a script to automate the process.
 You can also use a similar script to automate recurring data feeds.

 ## Understand how to create a script

 The data loading script is a text file that contains all the calls to `tsload` for loading the data from your CSV files.

-The example script shown here uses the `cat` command to read the data file, and pipes it to tsload.
+The example script shown here uses the `cat` command to read the data file, and pipes it to `tsload`.
 When creating and testing your script, you may wish to replace each `cat` with `cat -10`, to load only the first ten lines of each file.
 This allows you to quickly run a test of your script.
 When the test succeeds for all the data files, you can then remove each `-10`, so the complete files will load when you run the script again.

 1. Log in to the Linux shell using SSH.
 2. Navigate to the directory that contains your CSV files and open a new file in a text editor.
 3. Type in the commands to load the data.

    This example shows commands to load three files:

     ```
     cat Players.csv | tsload